Number of Visits: 3 - 4 visits

-Do I need one implant each for every missing tooth?
+Do I need one Dental Implant each for every missing tooth?

 All-on-4 Dental Implants option

-purely means that a full arch of artificial teeth is supported by 4 dental implants only.
+All-on-4 Dental Implants (tooth implants) purely means that a full arch of artificial teeth is supported by 4 dental implants only.
 This is a suitable treatment plan for patients who lost all of the teeth on either upper or lower jaw.
 This is done by inserting 4 to 6 implants (according to the case) and fabricating a supported denture over these implants.
-For more details, please visit All-on-4 Dental Implants page
+For more details, please visit All-on-4 Dental Implants

 Closest to replicating the look, feel, and function of natural teeth